chloeloveland/obsidian-backup/Computer Science/1032 Architecture and Design/Multiplexer.md

 - A multiplexer is a combination of [[Logic gates]] which takes a number of inputs and forwards a selected input to the singular output line based on the combination of inputs.
+- The device which performs the inverse function is the [[Demultiplexer]]

 >[!Example] A basic multiplexer
 >![[smallmultiplex.png|300]]